 Given the size and nature of the company a formal process for evaluating the performance of the Board and the directors in accordance with Recommendation 1.6 has not been developed.
-The company currently has no senior executives other than the Chairman and therefore does not have a process for evaluating their performance, as described in Recommendation 1.7.
+The company has formalized a process to review the performance of senior executives, as described in Recommendation 1.7.
+Performance of senior executives includes but is not limited to the achievement of goals set by the Board and performance behaviours in line with company values.